jakecoffman/image-resizer/README.md

 2. Wasn't sure if they had Java installed
 3. Didn't want to use C or C++

-Go was quick and easy as the std lib has image support.
+Go was quick and easy as the std lib has image support and someone already implemented several resizing algorithms.

-The only unhappiness I have is it's a bit slow, I imagine it is IO-bound.
-Would do tests to confirm but this was a quick-n-dirty.